Chapter 1:

 “Where… am I?
 What is this place?”

 Her feet stood on smooth stone tiles, faintly etched with runes.
 She glanced down and froze.
-Her worn hoodie and shorts were gone, replaced with leather straps, boots, and steel-guarded gauntlets.
+Her worn hoodie and shorts were gone, it was replaced with leather straps, boots, and steel-guarded gauntlets.

 Then she caught a glimpse of herself reflected in a polished shop window.